joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 no guarantee that *any* audio signal actually corresponds to your spectrogram.

 For the past 35 years, the standard technique for inverting a spectrogram has been the [Griffin-Lim algorithm][6].
-The idea behind the Griffin-Lim algorithm is to start with random phases in each of the STFT bins, and then go back and forth between spectrogram and audio, updating the phases so that the spectrogram of the resulting audio more closely corresponds to the original spectrogram.
+The idea is to start with random phases in each of the STFT bins, and then go back and forth between spectrogram and audio, updating the phases so that the spectrogram of the resulting audio more closely corresponds to the original spectrogram.
 The result will generally sound okay, but will contain audible artifacts.
 Moreover Griffin-Lim is pretty slow, usually requiring a few hundred iterations for a solution to converge.
 For my ten second audio clips that would take a few minutes to go from spectrogram to audio.
 There have been a few variants on the Griffin-Lim algorithm over the years (mostly aimed at making it faster), but there haven't really been any qualitative improvements in the resulting audio.

-I thought that deep learning could provide a way to invert spectrograms with much higher quality than Griffin-Lim.
-I certainly wasn't the only person thinking along these lines!
+I thought that deep learning could provide a way to invert spectrograms with much higher quality.
+And I certainly wasn't the only person thinking along these lines!
 At the time Jonathan Shen was working on [Tacotron 2][7] and got really good results for text-to-speech for the Google Assistant voice by conditioning Wavenet on a mel spectrogram.
 I was curious, though, if this technique could be made more general.
 What if, instead of synthesizing a single speaker's voice, we could produce *any* audio by conditioning Wavenet on its spectrogram?

 I ended up spending about two months following this line of thought, unfortunately without much success.
 My idea was to use [AudioSet][8] as a